 Moving into the museum itself, there is information about the history of Little League.
 The museum features items dating back to the founding of Little League in 1939, including paperwork and equipment used in the first seasons of Little League baseball.
 There is also a section about safety and how Little League has advanced the safety of youth baseball over the years.

 The rest of the museum can be broken down into roughly three areas, which are intertwined with each other as you move through the museum.

 The first focuses on the traditions and ideals of Little League Baseball.
 Here, information is provided on the different levels of Little League, from baseball to softball and even the Challenger division.
-There is also a great video about the ideals of Little League, and how it has effected America.
+There is also a great video about the ideals of Little League, and how it has affected America.
 This video had obviously been updated recently, as it included video from 2014 World Series phenom, Mo’ne Davis.

 The second area of the museum contains interactive exhibits that are fun for both kids and adults.
 There is a running area to test your speed moving from one base to another, an area to test your reaction time to ground balls, and even a wall to test how high you can jump.

 During my visit, there were kids, teenagers, and even adults testing their skills in these fun interactive exhibits.
 While it would have been nice to have things like a radar gun for pitching or even a batting cage, these interactive exhibits are a great way for kids of all ages to enjoy the museum, especially if they aren’t interested in the history and memorabilia.

 The last section of the museum focuses on memorabilia related to Little League.
 Here, they have Little League uniforms and equipment used by professional baseball players like Gary Carter and Mike Mussina (a Williamsport native).

 There is also a uniform worn by Babe Ruth while playing games in Japan.
 While there is seemingly no connection to Little League, it is still very cool to see a uniform worn by Ruth.